List of Southern California transit agencies: Big Blue Bus

+Beverly Hills Trolley

+Beverly Hills operates a free trolley shuttle between the Beverly Hills Civic Center and Dayton Way.
+The shuttle runs on weekends only between 11am and 4:30pm, on an hourly schedule.

 Calabasas Public Transportation

 The City of Calabasas operates a citywide bus and several peak hour buses.
 On Friday through Sunday, a tourist trolley runs through Calabasas, California.
 It makes an approximately one-hour loop from the historic Old Town to the retail-dominated Highlands area.

-Camarillo Area Transit

-Camarillo's transit system, Camarillo Area Transit (CAT), is built around one fixed route and a dial-a-ride system.
-The standard line runs as a loop from city hall to Leisure Village Road.
-The City of Camarillo has contracted operations and maintenance of its transit system to RATP Dev.

 Cerritos on Wheels

 The City of Cerritos owns a fleet of federally funded buses known as Cerritos On Wheels (or COW), which has stops throughout the city.
-The acronym, "COW," is a tribute to the City's origins as Dairy Valley, when cows outnumbered residents.
+The acronym, "COW," is a tribute to the city's origins as Dairy Valley, when cows outnumbered residents.
 The propane fueled COW also connects to Long Beach Transit, Orange County Transportation Authority, Norwalk Transit or Los Angeles MTA buses at overlapping stops on the borders of the city.
 Wi-Fi Internet access is also accessible on the buses.
 Route 1 loops along the east side of town between 166th Street and Del Amo Boulevard, while Route 2 travels in western portions of the municipality from Cerritos College to the civic center.